 When children play freely, without structure or direction, they develop skills that last a lifetime.
 From the motor skills refined by physically active play to the intellectual and social skills developed when spending time with a group of peers, these unique developmental opportunities shouldn’t be taken for granted.
 Time for unstructured play should be valued and embraced, because play is the work of children—and it’s the way they naturally learn.

-Find out more about the importance of play, the science behind it, and how it promotes all children’s learning and development.Watch Webinar
+Explore the importance of play, discover the science behind it, and see how it promotes all children’s learning and development.Watch Webinar